 Regardless of how you ended up with your house in foreclosure, there are still things within your control.
-It’s worth it to explore your options before accepting a foreclosure, which has lasting impact on your credit report and can haunt you financially.
+It’s worth it to explore your options before accepting a foreclosure, which has a lasting impact on your credit report and can haunt you financially.

 Let’s take a closer look at how you can sell your house quickly, even when you’re in foreclosure.

 Here’s What You Can Do if Your House is in Foreclosure

 Consider this story about Amanda who experienced a foreclosure.
 Amanda bought her first house after college with a 20% down payment.
 She made her mortgage payments on time every month for years and lived very happily.

 But one day, her mother received a diagnosis of terminal cancer.
 Having no one who could take care of her mother, Amanda was forced to scale back from her job to care for her.
 She drained her savings account and the bills began to stack up quickly.

 Before she knew it, Amanda was facing foreclosure.
 Not only would she lose the down payment and all the equity she had put into her house, now she faced foreclosure on her credit report.